lakshmipathyarjun6/kinematic-motion-retargeting/README.md

 cd kinematic_motion_retargeting/
 ```

-Before building, change the Maya version in the CMake file [here] to whatever year / version of Maya you installed on your machine.
+Before building, change the Maya version in the CMake file [TODO: here] to whatever year / version of Maya you installed on your machine.
 The default CMake file assumes 2024.
 This code should be foward and backwards compatible by at least a few years, but please let me know if you encounter problems with your version so I can flag the earliest / latest compatible versions.

 You can now build the CMake project: